Techno11/cheesy-arena/README.md

 * Team stack lights and sevent-segment display are replaced by an LCD screen, which shows team info before the match and realtime scoring and timer during the match
 * Smooth-scrolling rankings display
 * Direct publishing of schedule, results, and rankings to The Blue Alliance
+* This version supports the Allen Bradly Alliance Station Stack Lights

 **For scorekeepers:**